 - Take out of the oven and place in a bowl with the chocolate and stir using the residual heat to melt.

-- Spoon onto greaseproof paper using a dessert or tablespoon and chill to set.
+- Spoon the chocolate protein candy onto greaseproof paper using a dessert or tablespoon and chill to set.

 Equipment: Oven, Greaseproof/Parchment paper, Bowl